ohr/minimal-mistakes/_pages/boot/boot-hl7v3.md

 classes: wide
 ---

-`ipf-hl7v3-spring-boot-starter` sets up the infrastructure for HL7v3-based IHE transactions
+`ipf-hl7v3-spring-boot-starter` sets up the infrastructure for [HL7v3-based IHE transactions].

 The dependency on the IPF [Spring Boot] IHE HL7v3 starter module is: